 To request an Offer in Compromise, file Form 656: Offer in Compromise and Form 656-A: Income Certification for Offer in Compromise Application Fee and Payment.

-You will need to provide detailed financial information and if your request is granted, you will still owe taxes to the IRS, but they will not bother you in terms of collections action.
+You will need to provide detailed financial information and if your request is granted, you will still owe taxes to the IRS but collection attempts would cease while your case is in Non-Collectible status.
 Your circumstances may be re-evaluated later in the future depending on your situation.
 Becoming non-compliant or incurring more tax debt are triggers for the IRS re-evaluating and lifting the stay of collections.

-Tax Penalty and Fee Abatement
+Tax Penalty & Fee Abatement

-Making Use of The Statute of Limitations
+Making Use of the Statute of Limitations

 In some situations you may be able to wait out your tax debt and have it erased from your record.
 The statute of limitations on federal tax debt is usually 10 years but calculating your expiration dates can be difficult.
 The “clock” doesn’t start to run until the IRS has assessed your debt and there is a tolling period if you file bankruptcy or submit for requests for certain IRS settlement programs.